GilchristTech/gilchrist.tech/src/posts/2024/visual-keystone/index.md

   <figure>
     <figcaption>
-      With the Flef logo at full opacity, its contrast against the rest of the page causes it to stick out, imbalancingg the layout.
+      With the Flef logo at full opacity, its contrast against the rest of the page causes it to stick out, imbalancing the layout.
     </figcaption>
     <img src="./static/site-screenshot-more-red.webp">